Stop Making These 5 Logo Mistakes Today: A Guide to Correction

 black board with chalk in hand that says mistakes and numbers 1-3

 To avoid a lack of originality, you need to invest in original and creative logo design.
 If you don’t have an in-house artist, there are third-party providers you can hire to do it for you.
 And while there are people who took arts and graphic design majors in college and who claim to be experts at logo design, don’t take their word for it.
 Look into an artist’s experience and portfolio to ensure you get what you are paying for.
+Some majors in college, such as marketing or branding, can also provide helpful insights into design strategy, so consider working with professionals who have a deeper understanding of how design impacts business.

 The average cost of a logo design typically ranges from $300 to $2,500, which may be too much for startups and small business owners.
 However, with the rise of AI logo generators, a logo design for your brand can go as low as $29.